 Last, but certainly not least, the itinerary continues with a 2-day stay on the Mekong River’s picturesque 4,000 Islands area forming the border between southern Laos and northern Cambodia.

-Thanks very much to both Jeff with his vast experience and impressive photography skills and to our local guide Sone for her consistent good humour, local knowledge and organisational efficiency and to everyone else involved in making this Laos photography tour successful trip.
+Thanks very much to both Jeff with his vast experience and impressive photography skills and to our local guide Sone for her consistent good humour, local knowledge and organisational efficiency and to everyone else involved in making this Images of Laos photography tour a successful trip.

 Note 2020 dates will be published very shortly and anyone requiring more details or info please contact us on allpointseast.com.